Skip to main content

 Annual District Highlights

-• The District Social Welfare Office, in collaboration with 11 Integrated Children and Youth Services Centres, continued to organise the “Tomorrow’s Leaders Job-shadowing Programme”.
-Senior secondary students and undergraduates participating in the programme were paired with volunteer mentors who are corporate leaders or senior managers.
-Over the course of 2 shadowing days, the young participants had the opportunity to learn from their mentors’ practical experience by touring workplaces.
-These exchanges enabled the transmission of positive values and established a solid foundation for early career planning and broader opportunities for young people.
+• 11 Integrated Children and Youth Services Centres were engaged to continue implementing the “Tomorrow’s Leaders Job-shadowing Programme”.
+Senior secondary students and undergraduates participating in the Programme were matched with volunteer mentors who are corporate leaders or senior managers.
+Over the course of two shadowing days, the young participants had the opportunity to learn from their mentors’ practical experiences by touring their workplaces.
+These exchanges enabled the transmission of positive life values and established a solid foundation for early career planning, thus broadening opportunities for young people.

 Archive